charlie-vf/genshin-recipes-blog/README.md

     - creating further users to test following/unfollowing functionality
     - ensuring user's recipes displayed when viewing their profile
     - ensuring user's stats displayed and updated immediately when viewing their profile
-    - following the links available in the profile dropdown (edit username, edit description, change password) and performing those actions
+    - following the links available in the profile dropdown (edit username, edit profile (image & bio), change password) and performing those actions

 4. Recipes

 - Initially tested whilst testing Profiles by creating a recipe and ensuring it displayed on the Home page (AllRecipes)
 - Editing a recipe was tested by editing the image, title, ingredients & method individually and all at once and was successful
+    - and redirects to the previous page once complete
 - Deleting a recipe via the delete option was successful
+    - and redirects to the previous page once complete
 - Like/Made/Commenting functionality tested upon completion on multiple recipes
     - On a recipe the user created, I attempted to like and was presented with the appropriate error message
     - On a recipe the user did not create, I attempted to like and was successful in increasing the like display count by 1